Perform sliding-window K-NN or PCA imputation on a numeric matrix whose columns are meaningfully ordered.

 Logical.
 If

-TRUE(default), variables are scaled to have unit variance.- coeff.ridge
+TRUE, columns are scaled to unit variance.- coeff.ridge

-NULL(default): All rows weighted equally.A numeric vector: Custom positive weights of length
+1. Can be:NULL: all rows are weighted equally.A numeric vector of positive weights with length

 - nb.init